DozerMapper/dozer/README.md

 [![License](https://img.shields.io/hexpm/l/plug.svg?maxAge=2592000)]()

 # Dozer

+## Fork info
+The project was migrated to jakarta to unblock migration to Spring Boot 3

+Supports:
+* Java 11
+* JAXB 4

 ## Project Activity
 The project is currently not active and will more than likely be deprecated in the future.
 If you are looking to use Dozer on a greenfield project, we would discourage that.
 If you have been using Dozer for a while, we would suggest you start to think about migrating